The Typefaces of the 2018 World Cup

 We are 66 days away from the initial whistle of the World Cup inauguration.
 These are the months where, as a fan, you start anticipating the possible lineup of the national team you are rooting for.
 At this same time is when you are eager to find out what jersey your team will wear in Russia 2018.
 With 32 national teams from all over the world, eight sporting brands (Adidas, Nike, Puma, New Balance, Umbro, Hummel, Uhlsport, Errea) will have the privilege to present their designs this 21st edition of the World Cup.
 This is the time where teams will show off their impeccable jersey designs and there is one particular design that stands out from the rest.

 There will be no shortages of beautiful jersey designs in Russia 2018.
-As always, the top brands like Nike, Adidas, Puma, and New Balance added a beautiful touch the teams’ uniforms.
+As always, the top brands like Nike, Adidas, Puma, New Balance, added a beautiful touch the teams’ uniforms.
 This year those top brands focused on typography.

 Athletic brands, Adidas, Puma, and Nike, released special-edition typefaces that will be used on all the uniforms for the teams they sponsor.
 As of right now, New Balance has only released the typeface that is being used by the Costa Rica National team.
 We are on the lookout for what other fonts will be plastered on their other team, Panama.

 The font being used for all Adidas teams distinctively commemorates the Russian culture.
 Designed in-house by Adidas and inspired by traditional Soviet imagery, the new typeface features letterforms cut-out in a 90-degree angle.
 All the numbers have an inline that goes through the center.